 Background

 Edvard Munch (1863‒1944) is widely known as being the author of the “Scream”, iconic representation of despair and anxiety of humankind.
-He made variations of this motif in different techniques; four of which were painted/drawn on cardboard: two at the Munch Museum, one in the National Museum of Art in Oslo and the fourth in a private collection in the United States.
+He made variations of this motif in different techniques; four of which were painted/drawn on cardboard: two at the Munch Museum (MM) , one in the National Museum (NM) of Art in Oslo and the fourth in a private collection in the United States.
 The Munch Museum also possesses six lithographs (including a hand-coloured one) and three sketches on paper.
 A disagreement between art historians about the dating of the two painted versions, one in National Museum of Art and the other in the Munch Museum, initiated a wide–ranging investigation which is still going on.

 The most famous of the two “Scream”-versions on cardboard in the Munch Museum collection (MM, 1910?) was extensively investigated on several occasions (1974, 1992, 2004, 2009, from 2011 up now) [1-3].
 These analytical approaches used mainly micro-destructive techniques (XRF, XRD, SEM-EDS, FTIR, GC-MS, and staining tests on cross-sections observed under optical microscope) [4], but also multispectral and other screening techniques (Vis, UV, IR and false colour photography, X-ray radiography).
-Recent analyses were performed at the Wintherthur Museum in collaboration with the University of Antwerp and ISTM-CNR Perugia [5] with the aim of examining the colour change in the areas painted with cadmium yellow.
+Recent analyses were performed at the Wintherthur Museum with the aim of examining the colour change in the areas painted with cadmium yellow[5].
 36 cadmium yellow paint tubes of different brands were also sampled and analyzed on this occasion [5].

 A first comparison of two of the painted versions of the “Scream” was published in 2008 [2].
 This study focused on the National Museum’s version (NM, 1893) which is believed to be Munch’s first, and the version belonging to the Munch Museum (MM, 1910?).
 The investigations concluded that the paint media in the NM version consist of water based tempera (casein, egg and some drying oils), with wax crayon on cardboard.
 The MM version is also executed in mixed media (tempera, casein, oil, glue and resins were identified) on cardboard.
 In the 1910 (?) version, there is a drawing beneath the paint layers, whilst in the 1893 version, no visible underlying sketch is detectable.
 Munch appears to have painted directly onto unprimed supports; both paintings are unvarnished.